bitrise-steplib/bitrise-step-artifact-pull/docs/examples.md

 - As a developer, I would like to get the build artifact(s) of the _stage-2_'s _deployer_'s workflow and the _stage-1_'s _placeholder_'s workflow: `stage-1.placeholder,stage-2.deployer`.
 The two expressions are separated by a comma.

-- As a developer, I would like to retrieve already generated artifacts: `*` or `"" (empty string)`.
-As the example shows, developers can use wildcard expressions.
+- As a developer, I would like to retrieve already generated artifacts: `.*` or `"" (empty string)`.
+As the example shows, developers can use regex.

-- As a developer, I would like to retrieve the generated artifacts from the _stage-2_ stage: `stage-2.*`.
+- As a developer, I would like to retrieve the generated artifacts from the _stage-2_ stage: `stage-2\..*`.

-- As a developer, I would like to get the _textfile_generator_ workflow artifacts: `*.textfile_generator`
+- As a developer, I would like to get the _textfile_generator_ workflow artifacts: `.*\.textfile_generator`

 And so on.
 The syntax is: `{stage-name}.{workflow-name}`.
+Do not forget to escape the special characters when using a regex pattern.

 The results will be in the `$BITRISE_ARTIFACT_PATHS` env. var.
 The list is delimited with a `|` pipe character.